Samick Sage Recurve Bow

 - It’s the cheapest on the market of this quality

-- Takedown bows like this are ideal as you can upgrade by simply changing the limbs
+- Takedown bows like this are ideal compared to a one piece as you can upgrade by simply changing the limbs

-- The bow is easy to maintain and tune, ideal to not overcomplicate and allow you to focus on shooting.
+- The bow is easy to maintain and tune, ideal to not overcomplicate the shot and allow your mind to focus downrange.

 NOTE: even though it is a beginner bow, it is perfect for an intermediate archer as well.
 I cannot stress enough just how good this bow is for the price.